 - The transition programme in place for pupils provides a number of opportunities for pupils and parents to meet staff in the new school.
-These opportunities are further enhanced for pupils with SEND and identified on the website. - The annual review in Y5 for pupils with a statement of educational need or an EHCP begins the process where parents are supported to make decisions regarding secondary school choice. - Parents will be encouraged to consider options for the next phase of education and the school will involve outside agencies, as appropriate, to ensure information provided is comprehensive but accessible. - Accompanied visits to other providers may be arranged as appropriate. - For pupils transferring to local schools, the SENCos of both schools will meet to discuss the needs of pupils with SEN in order to ensure a smooth transition. - The records of pupils who leave the school mid-phase will be transferred within five working days of the parents notifying their child has been enrolled at another school.
+These opportunities are further enhanced for pupils with SEND and identified on the website. - The annual review in Y5 for pupils with a statement of educational need or an EHCP begins the process where parents are supported to make decisions regarding secondary school choice. - Parents will be encouraged to consider options for the next phase of education and the school will involve outside agencies, as appropriate, to ensure information provided is comprehensive but accessible. - Accompanied visits to other providers may be arranged as appropriate. - For pupils transferring to local schools, the SENCos of both schools will meet to discuss the needs of pupils with SEN in order to ensure a smooth transition. - Feedback from last year's pupils on the effectiveness of the transition process can be located on our website in the transition folder. - The records of pupils who leave the school mid-phase will be transferred within five working days of the parents notifying their child has been enrolled at another school.